A Complete Guide to Digital Nomads & Taxes in Hong Kong

 Source: Tax Rates of Salaries Tax & Personal Assessment

 The tax is levied progressively on the net taxable income post deductions and allowances.
-The tax rate is as per the tax slab, begins at 2%, and is capped at 17%.
+Income taxes begin at 2% and are capped at 17%, as per the tax slab.

 However, if the tax you need to pay basis of your net chargeable income is more than the tax charged at a standard rate of 15% on your net total income, then you need to pay tax at 15%.